apigee/apigee-edge-drupal/modules/apigee_edge_actions/README.md

-# APIgee Edge Actions
+# Apigee Edge Actions

-The APIgee Edge Actions module provides rules integration for APIgee Edge.
+The Apigee Edge Actions module provides rules integration for Apigee Edge.
 It makes it easy to automate tasks and react on events such as:

   * Sending an email when an App is created.
   * Notify a developer when added to a Team.